Alpine linux system administration

 If you are running a virtual machine on the lab machines, then your virtual machine might not be around after the lab machine reboots or you log out and in again and end up on a different machine - as the notice when you log in tells you, the virtual machines are stored under /tmp.

-It would be annoying to have to reinstall your favourite packages every time you log in to a different machine, so you should put them in your Vagrantfile and then vagrant up will do this for you automatically.
-The Vagrantfile already contains a line apk add libc6-compat which installs a package by default - you can put as many as you like on this line separated by spaces.
-There is no sudo here because when vagrant is installing the system, it is running as root automatically.
+It would be annoying to have to reinstall your favourite packages (like your chosen text editor) every time you log in to a different machine, so you should put them in your Vagrantfile and then vagrant up will do this for you automatically.
+The Vagrantfile already contains a line echo, you can put an apt install PACKAGE line below this, and can list as many packages as you like.
+There is no sudo here because when Vagrant is installing the system, it is running as root automatically.

-• Add nano and git to this line so next time you rebuild the vagrant machine, they are added automatically.
+• Unless it is nano or vim, add the package for your favourite text editor to this line so next time you rebuild the Vagrant machine, they are added automatically.

 • Log out of your vagrant machine and do a vagrant destroy which removes the virtual machine.
 Then reload with vagrant up which will download and provision the box again.

-• Log in with vagrant ssh and check that git and nano are installed.
+• Log in with vagrant ssh and check that the editor is installed.